Matt Dillon (Gunsmoke): In popular culture

 In some episodes of Gilligan's Island, Gilligan would dream that he was "Matt Dillon" in Dodge City, and the CBS Gunsmoke set was used, including the jail and Marshal's office.
 Gilligan's Island was later abruptly canceled to make room to restore Gunsmoke, which had just been canceled, to the schedule at the insistence of William S. Paley's wife.

-In an early episode of Have Gun Will Travel, Paladin is vying for a job against another bounty hunter, who claims to have been Matt Dillon's deputy when Dillon was the marshal in Austin, Texas.
+In an early episode of Have Gun – Will Travel, Paladin is vying for a job against another bounty hunter, who claims to have been Matt Dillon's deputy when Dillon was the marshal in Austin, Texas.
 Paladin calls the man a fraud, saying Dillon never served in Austin.

 In Maverick a character called Matt Pickle was Marshal of towns that the Maverick brothers ran through.
 One second-season episode was a full parody of a Gunsmoke episode.

 In The Simpsons episode Forgive and Regret in the cold opening, Maggie Simpson has a gunfight with Marshal Matt Dillon, marking the show surpassing Gunsmoke as the longest-running scripted American primetime television series by number of episodes.

-In the 1993 Toby Keith song Should've Been a Cowboy, the singer references Marshall Dillon and Miss Kitty.
+In the 1993 Toby Keith song "Should've Been a Cowboy", the singer references Marshal Dillon and Miss Kitty.